apivideo/api.video-swift-client/docs/LiveStreamsAPI.md

 let streamKey = "streamKey_example" // String | The unique stream key that allows you to stream videos. (optional) let name = "name_example" // String | You can filter live streams by their name or a part of their name. (optional) let sortBy = "sortBy_example" // String | Enables you to sort live stream results.
 Allowed attributes: `name`, `createdAt`, `updatedAt`. `name` - the name of the live stream. `createdAt` - the time a live stream was created. `updatedAt` - the time a live stream was last updated.
-When using `createdAt` or `updatedAt`, the API sorts the results based on the ISO-8601 time format.  (optional) let sortOrder = "sortOrder_example" // String | Allowed: asc, desc.
+When using `createdAt` or `updatedAt`, the API sorts the results based on the ATOM UTC time format.  (optional) let sortOrder = "sortOrder_example" // String | Allowed: asc, desc.
 Ascending for date and time means that earlier values precede later ones.
 Descending means that later values preced earlier ones.
 For title, it is 0-9 and A-Z ascending and Z-A, 9-0 descending. (optional) let currentPage = 987 // Int | Choose the number of search results to return per page.
 Minimum value: 1 (optional) (default to 1) let pageSize = 987 // Int | Results per page.
 Allowed values 1-100, default is 25. (optional) (default to 25)